 ARPDAU is calculated as the company's daily average of net sales during the period divided by DAU.
-Xignite average exchange rate per month is used for translation into USD.
+The Swedish national bank (Riksbanken) average exchange rate per month is used for translation into USD.

-DAU for the financial year was 1.46 million (1.87 million), a decrease of 22% compared with the previous year.
-MAU for the financial year was 4.54 million (6.02 million), a decrease of 25% compared to the previous year.
-MUP for the period was 49 thousand (53 thousand), a decrease of 8% compared with the previous year.
-ARPDAU for the financial year was 6.15 dollar cent (4.93 dollar cent), an increase of 25% compared with the previous year.
+DAU for the financial year was 1.25 million (1.46 million), a decrease of 14% compared with the previous year.
+MAU for the financial year was 3.50 million (4.54 million), a decrease of 24% compared to the previous year.
+MUP for the period was 48 thousand (49 thousand), a decrease of 2% compared with the previous year.
+ARPDAU for the financial year was 7.37 dollar cent (6.15 dollar cent), an increase of 21% compared with the previous year.